Oversize load: Hazards

 This oversize truck struck an overhead support and caused the I-5 Skagit River Bridge collapse.

 Oversize loads present a hazard to roadway structures as well as to road traffic.
 Because they exceed design clearances, there is a risk that such vehicles can hit bridges and other overhead structures.
 Over-height vehicle impacts are a frequent cause of damage to bridges, and truss bridges are particularly vulnerable, due to having critical support members over the roadway.
 An over-height load struck the overhead beams on the I-5 Skagit River bridge in 2013, which caused the bridge to collapse.

 Licensing

-Different countries have different approaches to licensing oversize/overweight loads.
+Different countries have different approaches to licensing oversize or overweight loads.
 Licenses may be issued for a specific load, for a period of time, or to a specific company.
 In most jurisdictions, the permit specifies the exact route a vehicle must take, and includes clearance warnings.
 However, in some places, such as Washington state, drivers are responsible for choosing their own route.
 The carrier can choose to obtain the required permits themselves or go through a permit service.